jeroeness/rock-paper-scissors-bot-challenge/README.md

 * Do not use massive amounts of memory or CPU resources.
 * Malicious code is not allowed
 * Only regular ECMAScript 5.1 is allowed
+* Do not read/write to persistent storage or memory

 ## Running the tournament
 You could run the tournament to determine how all agents fare against eachother.
 The final ranking will be published in the top of this readme file.